The Experimental Self Edvard Munch's Photography

 In this exhibition we show a large selection of Munch’s photographs and invite you to get acquainted with one of the lesser known aspects of his work.

-The exhibition is curated by Patricia Berman and produced by The American Scandinavian Foundation/Scandinavia House, New York in collaboration with MUNCH, Oslo.
+The exhibition was orginally produced by The American Scandinavian Foundation/Scandinavia House, New York in collaboration with MUNCH, Oslo.
 It has formerly been displayed in cities such as New York and Stockholm.

 The exhibition displays reproductions of original photos.